Dad's Life and Legacy

 Everything was as it should be.

 Dad came to the UK often.
-He loved to come and spend time with his four children and 'countless' grandchildren.
-He would do the rounds and share his time with each one.
+He loved to come and spend time with his children and grandchildren.
+He would do the rounds and share his time with each family in West London, Essex, Cheshire, Hampshire, and Woodford.

 Dad's body could not cope...

-Dad passed to heaven on the 7th of July 2020 at the age of 80.
+Dad was promoted to heaven on the 7th of the 7th 2020 at the age of 80.

-The greatest solace we had was the quality time we had spent laughing with him just months before.
+Our greatest solace was the quality time we had spent laughing with him just months before.
 Also, that he loved God and served Him with everything he had.
-He seemed to be making up for lost time and he did it with great zeal.
+He seemed to be making up for lost time, and he did it with great zeal and great joy.

 Dad loved life.
 He is now enjoying it in stellar quality and greater quantity.